Mookie Betts: 2019 season: Final season in Boston

-Betts and the Red Sox agreed on a $20 million salary for the 2019 season, avoiding an arbitration hearing.
+Betts and the Red Sox agreed on a $20 million salary for the 2019 season, avoiding arbitration.
 Before the season, manager Alex Cora stated he would use Andrew Benintendi as the team's leadoff hitter, with Betts batting second, swapping their positions from the team's usual 2018 batting order.
 At the beginning of June, Cora announced that Betts would again be the team's leadoff hitter since Benintendi went just 3-for-37 in the leadoff spot.
 At the end of June, Betts had a .261 average with 13 home runs and 37 RBIs.
 He was selected as a reserve outfielder to the All-Star Game.
 On July 26, Betts had the fifth three-homer game of his career, hitting a home run in each of his first three at bats against James Paxton of the Yankees.

 For the season, Betts appeared in 150 games, batting .295 with a .915 OPS, 135 runs scored (leading the major leagues), 29 home runs, 80 RBIs, 40 doubles, and 16 stolen bases in 597 at-bats.
-Defensively, he had 15 Defensive Runs Saved (DRS), the best among AL right fielders, and had the best fielding percentage of all major right fielders (.997).
+Defensively, he led major league right fielders with 15 Defensive Runs Saved (DRS) and a .996 fielding percentage.
 Betts won his fourth consecutive Gold Glove and his third Silver Slugger.
 He finished eighth in AL MVP voting.
 Betts and the Red Sox agreed to a $27 million salary in January 2020.

 Los Angeles Dodgers (2020–present)

-2020 season: Second World Series championship
+2020 season: Trade, extension, and second World Series win

-On February 10, 2020, the Red Sox traded Betts, David Price and cash considerations to the Los Angeles Dodgers in exchange for Alex Verdugo, Connor Wong and Jeter Downs.
+On February 10, 2020, the Red Sox traded Betts, David Price, and $48 million to the Los Angeles Dodgers in exchange for Alex Verdugo, Connor Wong and Jeter Downs.
 On July 22, the Dodgers signed Betts to a 12-year contract extension, through the 2032 season.
 The deal was worth $365 million and also included a $65 million signing bonus, making it the richest contract in Dodgers history, and the third-richest contract in the history of North American sports.

 The 2020 season was delayed and shortened from 162 games to 60 due to the COVID-19 pandemic.
-On July 23, Betts was the starting right fielder, making his Dodgers debut on Opening Day against the San Francisco Giants, getting his first hit, a single, as a Dodger against pitcher Tyler Rogers.
-On July 31, Betts hit his first home run as a Dodger against Arizona Diamondback pitcher Zac Gallen.
-On August 13, Betts hit three home runs against the San Diego Padres, his sixth three-homer game of his career, tying Sammy Sosa and Johnny Mize as the only players in MLB history to accomplish this feat.
-Later that month, Betts hit two home runs and stole two bases against the Colorado Rockies, becoming only the 19th player—and first Dodger—to have a multi-homer, multi-steal game.
-On August 27, 2020, he reached 1,000 MLB career hits.
+On July 23, Betts was the starting right fielder, making his Dodgers debut on Opening Day against the San Francisco Giants, getting his first hit, a single, as a Dodger against reliever Tyler Rogers.
+On July 31, Betts hit his first home run as a Dodger against Arizona Diamondback starter Zac Gallen.
+On August 13, Betts hit three home runs against the San Diego Padres, his sixth career three-homer game, tying Sammy Sosa and Johnny Mize as the only players in MLB history to accomplish this feat.
+Later that month, Betts hit two home runs and stole two bases against the Colorado Rockies, becoming only the 19th player (and first Dodger) to have a multi-homer, multi-steal game.
+On August 27, he reached 1,000 MLB career hits.